AdobeDocs/campaign.en/help/v7/production/using/upgrading.md

 * [Perform an update](#perform-an-update),
 * [Reboot the web server](#reboot-the-web-server).

-To find out how to update the client console, refer to [this section](../../installation/using/client-console-availability-for-linux.md).
+To find out how to update the client console, refer to .

 >[!NOTE]
 >